Raymond Leo Burke: Other service in the Roman Curia

-On September 26, 2015, Pope Francis named him a member of the Congregation for the Causes of Saints.
+On September 26, 2015, Francis named Burke as a member of the Congregation for the Causes of Saints.

-In November 2016, Pope Francis removed Burke from the membership of the Congregation for Divine Worship.
+In November 2016, Francis removed Burke from the membership of the Congregation for Divine Worship.
 This was seen to be in response to the dubia (Latin for doubts) submitted by him, together with three other cardinals, to elements of Amoris laetitia which appear to them to be at odds with Catholic moral teaching, notably with regard to the treatment of divorced persons.
-Burke had indicated that in the absence of a response to the dubia a “formal correction” of Pope Francis would probably follow.
+Burke had indicated that in the absence of a response to the dubia a “formal correction” of Francis would probably follow.

-Beginning in February 2017, Burke was transferred to Guam to preside over a five-judge panel at the church trial of Archbishop Anthony Sablan Apuron of Agaña on charges of sexual abuse of minors.
+Beginning in February 2017, Burke presided over a five-judge panel at the church trial of Archbishop Anthony Sablan Apuron of Agaña in Guam on charges of sexual abuse of minors.
 In March 2018, the court found Apuron guilty and ordered that he be removed from office.

-On September 30, 2017, Francis reappointed him a member of the Supreme Tribunal of the Apostolic Signatura.
-He assumed the position of a rank and file member, and did not regain his earlier position as prefect.
+In September 2017, Francis reappointed Burke as a rank and file member of the Supreme Tribunal of the Apostolic Signatura, but he did not regain his earlier position as prefect.

-Other
+Other Activity

 Burke previously chaired the advisory board of the Institute for Human Dignity, a Catholic-inspired non-governmental organization based in Rome.
 Burke terminated his relationship with the institute in June 2019 amid its being identified increasingly publicly with the political program of Steve Bannon.

-He became the leader of the Holy League, officially launched on March 7, 2015, on the 444th anniversary of the Holy League called by Pope Pius V against the Ottoman empire in 1571.
+In March 2015, he became the leader of the Holy League on the 444th anniversary of its being called by Pope Pius V against the Ottoman Empire in 1571.
 The modern Holy League describes itself as a parish-based network of men united in devotion to the Blessed Sacrament.

 Views

 Comments on Pope Francis and criticism

-Burke is widely viewed as a leader of the conservative wing of the church, and de facto leader in the United States to those that oppose the reforms under Pope Francis.
-Shortly after Pope Francis did not reappoint him to the Congregation of Bishops, Burke said, "One gets the impression, or it's interpreted this way in the media, that he thinks we're talking too much about abortion, too much about the integrity of marriage as between one man and one woman.
-But we can never talk enough about that."
+Burke is widely viewed as a leader of the conservative wing of the church, and de facto leader in the United States to those that oppose the reforms under Francis.
+Shortly after Francis did not reappoint him to the Congregation of Bishops, Burke said:

-Burke has denied media perceptions that the Pope planned to change the Catholic Church's teaching on moral issues.
-He said that people "hardened against the truth" would claim that the Pope wants to change church teachings that today's secularized culture rejects.
-He also said "their false praise of the Holy Father’s approach mocks the fact that he is the Successor of Saint Peter", and that he consequently "rejects the acceptance and praise of the world".
-Pope Francis spoke favorably of Burke in 2017, saying, "I do not see Cardinal Burke as an enemy."
+Burke has denied media perceptions that Francis planned to change the Catholic Church's teaching on moral issues.
+He said that people "hardened against the truth" would claim that Francis wanted to change church teachings that today's secularized culture rejects.
+He also said "their false praise of the Holy Father's approach mocks the fact that he is the Successor of Saint Peter", and that he consequently "rejects the acceptance and praise of the world".
+Francis spoke favorably of Burke in 2017, saying, "I do not see Cardinal Burke as an enemy."
 He also called Burke "an excellent lawyer."